TWM-Sebastian-S/Customer-market-basket-analysis/README.md

 ## Project Overview

-Machine Learning Project in Python created to to perform market basket analysis with the application of Apriori and FP growth algorithms based on the concept of association rule learning.
+Machine Learning Project in Python created to perform market basket analysis with the application of Apriori and FP growth algorithms based on the concept of association rule learning.
 Project included:
   - Description of association rules and techniques with deep understanding of the algorithms.
   - Breakdown Problem Statement